For Patients & Families

-Every Wednesday at noon, the University of Florida Proton Therapy Institute hosts a complimentary lunch in the 2nd floor research room.
+Every Wednesday at noon, the UF Health Proton Therapy Institute hosts a complimentary lunch in the 2nd floor research room.
 All proton therapy patients, family members, caregivers, alumni patients and guests are welcome to share the meal and join in the discussion.
 Patients are invited to share comments and brief updates about their proton journey with the group.
-UF Proton Therapy Institute physicians and staff members alternate giving brief educational talks on topics related to proton therapy and procedures, with question and answer sessions.
+UF Health Proton Therapy Institute physicians and staff members alternate giving brief educational talks on topics related to proton therapy and procedures, with question and answer sessions.

 Tuesday at 12:00 p.m.
 (1st) – "SPOHNC Group Meeting"